-- interpret probability and carry out basic probability calculations. - carry out probability calculations for various discrete and continuous probability distributions, and choose the appropriate probability distribution in different scenarios. - create and interpret numerical and graphical data summaries. - explain statistical inference concepts and methods, including concepts related to sampling distributions, confidence intervals, and hypothesis tests. - choose an appropriate statistical inference procedure in a variety of situations, carry out the procedure, and effectively communicate a proper interpretation of the results. - conduct a linear regression analysis, including statistical inference procedures on the model parameters, and provide a proper interpretation of the results. - use industry-relevant software to assist in conducting the abovementioned learning outcomes.
+- carry out and interpret basic probability calculations. - create and interpret numerical and graphical data summaries. - explain statistical inference concepts and methods, including concepts related to sampling distributions, confidence intervals, and hypothesis tests. - conduct a linear regression analysis, including statistical inference procedures on the model parameters, and provide a proper interpretation of the results. - use industry-relevant software to assist in conducting the abovementioned learning outcomes.